joshusooyaa/calculator/README.md

 Although these subproblems are fairly easy - they still should be broken up because they are related to different buttons and will need to be connected later.

+## Button Actions
+When a user presses a button, several things should be taken into account:
+1. Did the user press a number?
+2. Did the user press an operand?
+    * Can the user press an operand?
+(Is one already in action?)
+3. Did the user press the equal button?
+4. Did the user press the backspace button?
+5. Did the user press the +/- button?
+6. Did the user press the clear button?
+7. Did the user press the decimal button?

 # Steps
 ## 1. Calculator UI
 To start, a simple UI (to start) should be created fulfilling all the requirements outlined in the `Problem` section for this sub problem.
 From there, functionality can then slowly be added in.
 To do this, the base HTML will need to be created first, along with a simple linked style sheet.
 Styling will be improved on towards the end once all functionality has been added.